coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 dog, riding dog, eagle, hawk, horse (light or heavy), owl, pony, snake (Small or Medium viper), or wolf.
-If the campaign takes place wholly or partly in an aquatic environment, the following creatures may be added to the ranger's list of options: crocodile, porpoise, Medium shark, and squid.
+If the campaign takes place wholly or partly in an aquatic environment, the following creatures may be added to the ranger’s list of options: crocodile, porpoise, Medium shark, and squid.
 This animal is a loyal companion that accompanies the ranger on his adventures as appropriate for its kind.

-This ability functions like the druid ability of the same name, except that the ranger's effective druid level is one-half his ranger level.
+This ability functions like the druid ability of the same name, except that the ranger’s effective druid level is one-half his ranger level.
 A ranger may select from the alternative lists of animal companions just as a druid can, though again his effective druid level is half his ranger level.
 Like a druid, a ranger cannot select an alternative animal